Figure 1. Main UI window

 Message Schedule view tab: lists sign faces with their messages, limited to the currently visible levels.

-Sign Face editor view tab: shows messages for the selected sign face.
+Sign Message Editor tab: shows messages for the selected sign face.
 Lets you set or clear message display flags, check targets, routes, walking distances, and add manual messages.

 Sign Schedule (BoQ) tab: lists sign types with their properties and quantities.